 Medieval Kingdom of Sicily: A Database of Monuments and Sites.
 Project Director: Caroline Bruzelius; Project Managers: Paola Vitolo and Joseph C. Williams; Project Collaborators: Gabriella Cianciolo, Francesco Gangemi, Luciana Mocciola, Ruggero Longo, Alba Irollo; Metadata and Image Management Consultant: John J. Taormina; Technical Consultant and Database/Web Developer: David Tremmel.

-Williams, Joseph C. “Architectural Practice in the Medieval Mediterranean: The Church of S. Corrado in Molfetta.”
-PhD dissertation, in progress.
+Williams, Joseph C. “Mediterranean Trade and Architectural Production: The Church of S. Corrado in Molfetta (Apulia) ca. 1100-1300 CE.”
+PhD dissertation, 2017.